 Action Description Action Type Partners Funding Requirements Maintain Agricultural Zoning Revise zoning for Agriculture and Rural lands identified on the Future Land Use Plan to make it consistent with these areas appropriate for continued ranching and agricultural uses.
 The intent of the Plan is to limit inappropriate urban-scale or rural large lot sprawling development in these areas and to provide incentives for clustering.
 Code Revisions County Planning/BOCC N/A Downtown Capitol Complex Planning Coordinate with the State on public investments in downtown, particularly as part of the Capitol Complex.
-Regional and Agency Coordination City Planning, State Planning N/A LONGER-TERM ACTIONS 2 TO 5 YEARS, FOLLOWING PLAN ADOPTION UNTIL THE NEXT PLANCHEYENNE UPDATE Incorporation of Natural Features and Hazards Mapping into the Development Review Process Publish and continually maintain inventory mapping of natural features and hazards, and sensitive archaeological and cultural sites on the City and County websites and require major development proposals to document and address the protection of these features as part of the Development Review Process Program City and County Planning N/A Wildlife Design Guidelines Develop guidelines for wildlife- friendly development to help conserve sensitive natural areas and to maintain/establish wildlife corridors across major roadways Program/Code Revisions City and County Planning/Division of Wildlife N/A
+Regional and Agency Coordination City Planning, State Planning N/A 2 TO 5 LONGER-TERI S YEARS, FOLLOWING PLAN ADOPTION ANCHEYENNE UPDA TE Incorporation of Natural Features and Hazards Mapping into the Development Review Process Publish and continually maintain inventory mapping of natural features and hazards, and sensitive archaeological and cultural sites on the City and County websites and require major development proposals to document and address the protection of these features as part of the Development Review Process Program City and County Planning N/A